CartWebApp/bio-shield-website-rt-this/fname-reflection.md

 ChatGPT produces the about page
 - At this point, the colors and designs began growing inconsistent.
 We jumped in to make sure they were congruent across the site, since we knew asking it to fix them probably wouldn’t work.
 - Added an image from online as the background
+- We discovered that the images scale with the size of the space they're allocated to have in the grid.
+This problem was most prominent when using the filter, which caused the only product shown to be super-sized and take up the entire grid, making an unpleasant singular card you'd have to scroll down to full read.
+To fix this, we searched how to scale HTML elements and discovered that setting max-width and max-height in the CSS to px sizes will keep the sizes consistent regardless of space.

 ChatGPT produces the contact page
 - Structure is perfect.
 We make up an email and a phone number